 There are even days when I feel like a hero for not engaging in this psychological war.
 I tell myself, “Look, you won!”
 Of course, only in my head 🙂

-No time to read now?
-Pin this article and save for later!
+Short on time?
+Pin this article to save it for later!

 The Challenge of Understanding Emotions